christianalfoni/impact/docs/07_Promises.md

         }))
     }
 }

+export const useStatus = () => useService(Status)
 ```

-When the status value is changed it is changed to an already resolved promise which React will synchronously read, meaning when the signal triggers and observers the value is ready to be consumed.
+When the status value is changed it is changed to an already resolved promise which React will synchronously read, meaning when the signal triggers the value is ready to be consumed.